 Menopause happens naturally in people who menstruate.
 It’s the time of life when menstrual periods stop permanently.

-Research suggests that maca may benefit people who are going through menopause by helping alleviate some symptoms, including hot flashes and interrupted sleep.
+Research suggests that maca may benefit people going through menopause by helping to relieve some symptoms, including hot flashes and interrupted sleep.

 Summary

 According to limited findings, maca may help reduce some menopausal symptoms.
-However, there’s not enough evidence to determine the true effectiveness.
+However, there’s not enough evidence to determine its true effectiveness.

-Limited evidence suggests that maca may help improve energy levels and enhance mood in some populations.
+Limited evidence suggests that maca may help improve energy levels and enhance mood.

-A found it helped regulate exercise-induced fatigue in mice.
+A in mice found maca helped regulate exercise-induced fatigue.
 Another 2022 study on mice came to a similar conclusion.

-A separate 2022 study also showed that maca extract might be able to reduce fatigue in young adult women.
-Meanwhile, a 2016 study of 175 people living at either low or high altitudes demonstrated that taking 3 g of red or black maca per day for 12 weeks improved mood and energy scores compared with a placebo.
+A 2022 study in young adult females also showed that maca extract might reduce fatigue.
+Meanwhile, a 2016 study of 175 people living at either low or high altitudes demonstrated that taking 3 g of red or black maca daily for 12 weeks improved mood and energy scores compared with a placebo.

-That said, there’s currently not enough evidence to draw firm conclusions on the impact of maca on either energy or mood.
+However, there is not enough evidence yet to draw firm conclusions about maca’s impact on energy or mood.

 Summary